connorzittrauer/CTEC-Demo/ai-information.md

 ## Using ChatGPT to learn GO
-While I do have solid fundamentals in full stack web design, at the outset of the project, I prompted ChatGPT to explain each script it that it offered during the desing process.
+I do have solid fundamentals in full stack web design, at the outset of the project, I prompted ChatGPT to explain each script it that it offered during the desing process.
 Here are some important Golang concepts I learned while building out the backend:
 - Middleware Logic